 Johnson knows how the game is played.
 And the fact that he plays by the rules (and Knaus usually does so as well), and still wins going away, drives fans insane.

 When Tiger Woods was winning four majors in a row and eight of 12 from 1999 to 2001, no one claimed he wasn’t an athlete.
 When the Bulls won six championships in the 1990s, no one said Michael Jordan was just one of five teammates.
 Yet to this day, casual observers and the willfully ignorant continue to try to demean Johnson’s achievements.

 The latest was former Eagles quarterback Donovan McNabb, transitioning into a new career as professional troll by claiming on Friday that Johnson isn’t an athlete. ''He sits in a car and he drives, that doesn't take being athletic,'' McNabb said.
 “What athletically is he doing?''

-The "are drivers athletes?" question is tired and, frankly, irrelevant.
-Johnson competes against the best in his field and thoroughly dominates.
+The are-drivers-athletes? question is a tired and, frankly, irrelevant one.
+Johnson competes against the best in his field and thoroughly dominates them.
 (It should go without saying that Johnson has won more championships in the last 24 hours than McNabb won in his entire 12-year career.)